 Other reasons you might choose Xtrema are that their pots and pans are nicely glazed and 100% scratch resistant.
 They are easy to clean and durable.
 But, also you have convenience of using one pot for cooking, serving, and storing — means you save on the need for other containers and there’s much less cleanup afterward.

 - 50-year warranty against breakage during cooking & scratching

 - 100% natural.
 No leaching chemicals.
-Non-toxic.

 - Locks in flavor and goodness.
 Cooks thoroughly.

 - Rivet free smooth surface.
 Easy cleanup.
 No seasoning.